Key Stage 3 Courses

 Pupils are taught in ability sets for MFL where possible in all year groups, and lessons are planned and delivered accordingly.

 Assessment for learning is integral to all lessons and pupils work towards aspirational targets.
-Pupils are provided with targets for each KS together with clear level or grade criteria and are encouraged to participate in the assessment process, by setting targets themselves, alongside their class teacher.
-Regular marking with constructive oral and written feedback helps pupils to identify strengths and areas for development and to make progress.
-Each year group has at least one set of formal examinations in the hall as well as half termly assessment tasks.
+Pupils are provided with their targets together with clear level criteria and are encouraged to participate in the assessment process, by setting personal targets themselves, alongside their class teacher.
+Regular marking with constructive oral and written feedback helps pupils to identify strengths and areas for development and how to make progress.
+Each year group has at least one set of formal examinations in the hall as well as half termly assessment tasks across the 4 disciplines.